playmint/ds/docs/how-to/play-the-game.md

 - The number of goo they have in equipable items will increase these values
     - Equipable items are non-stackable (i.e. you can only have one per slot)
     - 1x Green Goo = +10 Life
-    - 1x Blue Goo = +1 Defense
+    - 1x Blue Goo = +1 Defence
     - 1x Red Goo = +1 Attack

 ### Buildings

 - The construction costs of a Building will dictate its stats.
-The goo structure of the building materials will define its life/defense/attack.
+The goo composition of the building materials will define its life/defence/attack.
-- When a Building is deployed it will require a minimum number of each color goo.
+- When a Building is deployed it will require a minimum number of each colour goo.
 This is so it can’t be destroyed by an aggressive fly.

 ## Combat Session Flow